NICHD-BSPC/multiome-wf/docs/configuration/config-yaml.rst

       (``nCount_Gene.Expression``, ``nCount_Peaks``, and ``TSS.enrichment``),
       1 detects lower outliers automatically (``percent.mt``).

-    - 10X Genomics ATAC and multiome kits use nuclei, so reads will not map to mitochondria.
+    - 10X Genomics ATAC and Multiome kits use nuclei, so reads will not map to mitochondria.
 However, the workflow imputes a value of 0 for ``percent.mt`` in these assays, since missing values are not generally allowed in the underlying packages.
 This will not effect downstream processes such as normalization,